 When will admitted students receive more information?

 We will email admitted students with updated information and any required next steps.
-Students can also check our website, periodically before the start of the program for updated information.

 Will a final bill or statement be sent to students and parents?
 How can parents know what they still owe?

 There will be no invoices.
 The program fee is $4,900 (a $1,200 deposit is due when student accepts offer from the professor, and the balance is due by the date indicated in the acceptance letter).
 Once paid, these fees cannot be reimbursed.